 The Standard Set contains all six of the reagent kits included in our MDMA, cocaine, ketamine, and LSD kits: Marquis, Simon’s, Morris, Froedhe, Liebermann, and Ehrlich’s.

 Each kit performs 50-75 tests.
 Includes full instructions, one fentanyl test strip, and one amphetamine strip.

 - Additional information

-Reagents are chemicals that change color when they come into contact with certain drugs, enabling you to detect their presence in a sample.
-Reagents cannot, however, detect every drug, nor can they tell you how pure or potent your drugs are.
+Reagents are chemicals that turn certain colors when they come into contact with certain drugs.
+Reagents cannot detect every drug, nor can they tell you how pure or potent your drugs are.
 Even if you get the expected color reactions for the drug you want, there could still be one or more other drugs present.
 This is because: